Pulsed radio emission from a Central Compact Object: Radio properties

 The radio properties of PSR~J1210$-$5226 provide a unique opportunity to assess how CCOs relate to the broader pulsar population.
 The measured profile width $W_{10}$ of $\sim$17\% is relatively wide but within the observed range for ordinary pulsars with similar spin periods~\cite{Posselt2021}.
-Its linear polarization fraction however ($\sim$77\%) is unusually high for pulsars with such low spin-down energy, and is more typical of young, high-$\dot{E}$ systems~\cite{Wang2023}, suggesting a dynamically young or recently reconfigured magnetosphere.
-Since the SNR that is associated with and surrounds the pulsar is $\sim$14 kyr~\cite{Eppens2024} old, the pulsar's characteristic age of $\sim$300 Myr derived from its X-ray timing parameters suggests that the initial spin period was very close to what we observe today.
+Its linear polarization fraction however ($\sim$77\%) is unusually high for pulsars with such low spin-down energy, and is more typical of young, high-$\dot{E}$ systems~\cite{Wang2023}, perhaps suggesting a dynamically young or recently reconfigured magnetosphere.
+Given the pulsar's characteristic age of $\sim$300 Myr~\cite{Perez2025} compared to the $\sim$14 kyr age of the associated supernova remnant~\cite{Eppens2024}, the current spin period is likely close to its birth value.

-Additional constraints on the pulsar geometry are provided by a Rotating Vector Model (RVM) fit to the polarization position angle swing.
-Although the data yield relatively weak constraints due to the limited signal-to-noise ratio and position angle phase coverage, the best-fit solution favors a magnetic inclination angle ($\alpha$) between $\sim$17$^\circ$ and 31$^\circ$, and an impact parameter ($\beta$) between $\sim -7^\circ$ and $-11^\circ$, implying a small viewing angle ($\zeta) \sim 15^\circ$ between the rotation axis and our line of sight (Methods and Extended Data Figure~\ref{fig:RVMfit}).
-Such a geometry is consistent with a relatively aligned rotator and explains the simple, nearly sinusoidal X-ray pulse profile of PSR~J1210$-$5226, which is thought to arise from thermal emission from a single hot spot always in view~\cite{Zavlin2000, Bignami2003, Gotthelf2013}.
-The lack of narrow features in the X-ray profile may support a low magnetic field interpretation, although the field configuration remains uncertain.
-Taken together, the emission profile, polarization properties, and inferred geometry suggest that PSR~J1210$-$5226, while radio faint, exhibits characteristics broadly consistent with ordinary pulsars~\cite{Everett2001} and may represent a previously unrecognized evolutionary link between CCOs and the radio-emitting pulsar population.
+Further constraints on the pulsar geometry are provided by a Rotating Vector Model (RVM) fit to the polarization position angle swing.
+The data yield relatively weak constraints due to the limited signal-to-noise ratio and position angle phase coverage (Figure~\ref{fig:RVMfit} and Methods).
+Population modeling suggests pulsar emission originates from $\lesssim 1000$\,km above the surface \cite{Johnston2023}, which restricts the geometric space sampled by the RVM in Figure~\ref{fig:RVMfit} to a magnetic inclination angle ($\alpha$) of $\lesssim 53^{\circ}$ and an impact parameter ($\beta$) of $\lesssim -17^{\circ}$.
+Such a geometry is consistent with a largely aligned rotator and explains the simple, nearly sinusoidal X-ray pulse profile of 1E~1207.4$-$5209, which is thought to arise from thermal emission from a single hot spot always in view~\cite{Zavlin2000, Bignami2003, Gotthelf2013}.

+The radio emission itself appears consistent with ordinary pulsar-like behaviour despite the unusually weak inferred dipole field.
+The pulse morphology and polarization do not exhibit the strong variability or complex swings observed in more exotic neutron-star systems.
+For example, magnetar radio emission is often transient and associated with magnetospheric reconfiguration following X-ray outbursts, while polarization variations in some repeating fast radio bursts have been attributed to rapidly evolving magnetospheric or propagation effects~\cite{McKinven2025, Liu2025}.
+In contrast, the emission from 1E~1207.4$-$5209 appears relatively stable.